maksimKorzh/toyfish/README.md

-# Toyfish - your first chess
+# Toyfish: YOUR FIRST CHESS
-Didactic chess engine for newcomers
+Didactic chess program for absolute beginners in only 100 lines of code!

+# Features
+ - 10x12 array based board representation
+ - 3 nested loops move generation
+ - Brute force negamax search algorithm
+ - Material & PST evaluation

+ # Limitations
+ - no castling
+ - no enpassant captures
+ - queen only promotions
+ - no stalemate detection
+ - no 3 fold repetition detections
+ - no move legality checking

+ # Step by step YouTUbe tutorials
-(work in progress...
-YouTube tutorials are coming soon...)
+ are coming very soon!